 Bitcoin was created by Satoshi Nakamoto

-All this means that Satoshi Nakamoto didn’t invent Bitcoin out of nowhere.
+The point is that Satoshi Nakamoto didn’t invent Bitcoin out of nowhere.
 There’s a long history of successful and failed experiments in the field of cryptocurrencies, which were paving the way for Bitcoin’s existence.

 Eventually, Satoshi Nakamoto was able to put all the pieces together and create a trustless and decentralized system in a way that wasn’t implemented before.
 His timing was also perfect.
-There were many people with open ears for such proposals after the financial crisis of 2008.
+There were many people open for such proposals after the financial crisis of 2008.

 Bitcoin was born in 2008